open-telemetry/opentelemetry-specification/specification/metrics/api.md

 * The `name` of the Instrument, following the [instrument naming rule](#instrument-naming-rule).

-Additionally this API MAY accept the following parameters:
+Additionally, this API MAY accept the following parameters:

 * A `unit` of measure, following the [instrument unit rule](#instrument-unit).
 * A `description`, following the [instrument description